 Don’t Rewrite Your Lines

-Never, ever, ever say something other than what’s in the script.
-There’s no better way to offend a writer than to come up with your own lines.
-If you want to write your own dialogue, then become a writer.
+Never, ever, ever say something other than what is written in the script.
+There’s no better way to offend a writer than to ad lib or to come up with your own lines.
+Your job as an actor is to deliver the written lines convincingly.
+If you think your own dialogue might be better, then become a writer.

 Listen, Listen, Listen

+You must demonstrate that you can take directions.
 Listen to what you are being told.
-Sometimes the casting director or writer or director will give you a bit of direction prior to the audition or during the audition on a particular line.
-Listen to what they’re saying and take the time you need to process it.
-If it’s during an audition, more often than not, they will be happy to give you a few minutes to incorporate the new direction into the lines.
-So ask for it if you need it.
+Sometimes the casting director, writer, or director will give you some direction prior or during the audition or during the audition for a particular line.
+Listen to what you are told and take the time you need to process it.
+If you are not sure what the director means, repeat the instructions back to the director for confirmation.
+During an audition, more often than not, a director will be happy to give you a few minutes to incorporate the new direction into the lines; don't be afraid to ask for them.

 Make Sure Your Headshot is Accurate

 Actors who genuinely commit to a reading are fun to watch.
 They literally transform themselves into a character.
-By committing fully to the reading, you will not only dissolve any nervousness; but you’ll show the decision makers that you should be considered because you can play the part with a genuine passion.
+By committing fully to the reading, you will dissolve any nervousness and will play the part with genuine passion.

 Being an actor is not the easy life it may seem.
-There are often long periods of financial insecurity, huge amounts of competition along with multiple forms of rejection that make the overall process that much more difficult.
-But many actors will never succeed simply because they ignore some of the most basic elements and can’t get out of their own way.
-Give yourself the best chance at success by following these eight simple rules, and you’ll quickly find that you’re already ahead of the game.
+There are often long periods of financial insecurity, fierce competition, and rejection that make the overall process that much more difficult.
+Still, knowing the most basic elements and adhering to simple rules will give you the best chance of success, and it might even get you ahead of the game.